syncfusion-content/blazor-docs/blazor/common/data-binding/sql-server-data-binding.md

 * Update/UpdateAsync
 * BatchUpdate/BatchUpdateAsync

-Let’s see how to perform CRUD operation using SQL server data with Syncfusion Blazor DataGrid component
+Let’s see how to perform CRUD operation using SQL server data with Syncfusion&reg; Blazor DataGrid component

 ### Insert Operation